keathmilligan/keathmilligan.github.io/_posts/2022-03-09-obsidian-plugin-cross-platform-testing.md

 # Desktop testing

-Now we're ready to test our plugin on desktop.
+Now we're ready to test our plugin in the desktop environment.

 ## Checkout local workspace